Mathew Belcher and Will Ryan will be Australia’s Olympic Men’s 470 class sailing representatives at the 2016 Rio Olympics.

 Mathew achieved his goal at the London 2012 Olympic Games, where together with Malcolm Page he won gold in the 470 class.

-Mathew is determined to defend his Olympic gold at the Rio 2016 Olympic Games.
-He became International Sailing Federation (ISAF) Sailing World Sailor of the Year 2014 , after being a finalist on 3 previous occasions in 2010, 2012 and 2013.
+Mathew was determined to defend his Olympic gold at the Rio 2016 Olympic Games.
+He became International Sailing Federation (ISAF) Sailing World Sailor of the Year 2014, after being a finalist on 3 previous occasions in 2010, 2012 and 2013.
 He was able, along with Will, to achieve a silver medal at the Rio Olympics in 2016.

 First introduced to the waters of Sydney Harbour at 2 days old, it took Will a while to start racing sailboats, however since his first time crewing in an old wooden Sabot on the waters of Lake Macquarie – he has never looked back.